myny2005/Polish-Olympiads-29-30-31-/README.md

 ### In this repo there are my codes from POI (Polish Olympiad in Informatics)

-They're exact the same codes I submitted.
-They might be difficult to read but during the Olympiad readabilityof the code is much less important (due to a lack of time) than correct implementation and obviously the score ;)
+These are the exact same codes I submitted.
+They might be difficult to read, but during the Olympiad, code readability is far less important (due to time constraints) than correct implementation—and, of course, the score! ;)

 # 29-th Olympiad Problems and points scored: